Arduino

 Is Arduino suitable for kids?

-Arduino boards make learning electronics fun and accessible for all ages.
-It’s always easier to learn through hands-on activities.
+Arduino boards make learning electronics fun and easy to get into at any age.
+It’s always easier to learn by doing.